 Things I’ve read this week that are worth sharing: Lent is over.
 Now what? by Matt Hadro on Catholic News Agency; What is “brain hacking”?
 Tech insiders on why you should care aired on 60 Minutes, April 9, 2017.

-Amy Schisler is an award-winning author of both children’s books and sweet, faith-filled romance novels for readers of all ages.
+Amy Schisler is an award winning author of both children’s books and novels for readers of all ages.
 She lives with her husband and three daughters on the Eastern Shore of Maryland.
-Her books, Picture Me, Whispering Vines, and Island of Miracles are all recipients of Illumination Awards, placing them among the top inspirational fiction books of 2015, 2016, and 2017.
+Her books, Picture Me and Whispering Vines, are recipients of Illumination Awards, placing them among the top three inspirational fiction books of 2015 and 2016.
 Whispering Vines was awarded the 2017 LYRA Award for the best romance of 2016.
-Island of Miracles has outsold all of Amy’s other books worldwide and ranked as high as 600 on Amazon.
-Her latest children’s book, The Greatest Gift, is now available; and her novel, Summer’s Squall, can be found online and in stores.
+Amy’s most recent novel, Island of Miracles, is now on sale as well as Stations of the Cross Meditations for Moms, her collaboration with the authors of the blog, Y’all Need Jesus.

 You may follow Amy on Facebook at http://facebook.com/amyschislerauthor, Twitter @AmySchislerAuth, Goodreads at https://www.goodreads.com/amyschisler and at http://amyschislerauthor.com.